MicroGridsPy/MicroGridsPy/README.md

 The MicroGridsPy model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
 It’s written in python(pyomo) and use excel and text files as input and output data handling and visualisation.

-For more details, check out the online [Documentation](https://microgridspy-documentation.readthedocs.io/en/latest/) !
+Here the link to the online documentation: [MicroGridsPy Documentation](https://microgridspy-documentation.readthedocs.io/en/latest/).

 > :warning: **Warning**: For a MACOS compatible version, please refer to version 2.0.
 The project is under active development.